 It is remarkable how much revolutionary movements have relied on youth.
 Gregor Strasser, leader of the left-wing Nazis, said: “Out of the way, old men” (Macht Platz, ihr Alten).
 The Italian Fascist movement appealed to giovinezza.
 In 1968 a slogan was: “Do not trust anyone over forty.”

 But then look at the young people in revolt in Iran, Tunisia, and Egypt: Their ideas are of a general nature.
 Are they valueless?
-No—precisely be-cause these people have had a lot of experience of dictatorship (although it remains to be seen what those revolutions will bring).
+No—precisely because these people have had a lot of experience of dictatorship (although it remains to be seen what those revolutions will bring).

-Since the middle of the nineteenth century, the state has intervened deeply in society.
+Since the middle of the 19th century, the state has intervened deeply in society.
 The domain of politics has thereby become much more extensive.
 Also, the mass media now play a very important role.
 It is, in fact, difficult to think of public intellectuals apart from the media.

 These two developments have caused a great increase in the numbers of public intellectuals.
 But words are like money.
 They often also suffer from inflation.
 Today, few individual public intellectuals are heard.
 But collectively, they make an incessant din, amplified by a barrage of opinion polls.
 And with whom do public intellectuals associate?
 Other public intellectuals.
 They often form an in-crowd susceptible to hype, captivated by appealing ideas rather than sound ones and with a predilection for trumpeting catastrophes.